-A purchased hip kit can be used to assist with dressing and undressing.
+You are encouraged to purchase a hip kit locally or online.
+This can be used to assist with dressing and undressing.
 It may include the following:

 - Reacher/grabber

 - Dressing stick

 - Long-handled shoehorn

 - Sock aid

 - Elastic shoelaces

 - Leg lifter

 GETTING INTO THE TUB USING A TUB TRANSFER BENCH